-Thousands of gay and bisexual men convicted of antiquated sex offences in the United Kingdom will be eligible to be pardoned under amended legislation dubbed “Turing Law”.
+Thousands of gay and bisexual men convicted of antiquated sex offences in the United Kingdom will be eligible for a pardon under the new ‘Turing Law’.

-And those who were convicted of the now-abolished homosexual offences and are no longer alive will automatically receive posthumous pardons.
+Deceased men convicted under the now-abolished homosexual offences will automatically receive posthumous pardons.

-British Liberal Democratic politician Lord John Sharkey has been campaigning to change the laws for four years.
+British Liberal Democratic politician Lord John Sharkey campaigned for four years to change the laws.

-“In total there are about 65,000 men convicted under these now repealed anti-gay laws and 15,000 are still alive, the others are dead,” he said.
+“In total there are about 65,000 men convicted under these now-repealed anti-gay laws and 15,000 are still alive, the others are dead.”

-He said those who were convicted under the laws have suffered in many ways.
+He said those convicted under the laws suffered in many ways.

-“(Their) reputation suffered, their families suffered, they suffered directly in employment terms,” Lord Sharkey said.
+“(Their) reputation suffered, their families suffered, they suffered directly in employment terms.

 “The laws were very cruel and unjust.”

-Alan Turing (pictured), who cracked the Enigma code and saved countless of millions of lives during World War II, was convicted in 1952 of gross indecency with a 19-year-old man.
-He was later chemically castrated and died in 1954 after poisoning himself with cyanide.
+Alan Turing cracked the Enigma code, thereby saving countless of millions of lives during World War II.
+However, he received a conviction in 1952 for gross indecency with a 19-year-old man.
+He died in a probable suicide in 1954 after undergoing chemical castration.

-Turing was granted a posthumous royal pardon in 2013.
+Turing received a posthumous royal pardon in 2013.

-His great-niece Rachel Barnes was also involved in the campaign to have other British men pardoned.
+His great-niece Rachel Barnes took part in the campaign to see other British men pardoned.

-“We helped launch the petition two years ago in January 2015 and within two weeks we had over 500,000 signatures,” she said.
+“We helped launch the petition two years ago in January 2015 and within two weeks we had over 500,000 signatures.

 “So this was the start of a campaign to ask the government to pardon everybody else who has been convicted under the same laws.”

-But George Montague, who was convicted of gross decency with a man in 1974, said he and others deserved an apology, not a pardon.
+But George Montague, convicted of gross decency with a man in 1974, said he and others deserved an apology, not a pardon.

-“I think it was wrong to give Alan Turing, one of my heroes of my life, wrong to give him a pardon,” he said.
+“I think it was wrong to give Alan Turing… a pardon.”

 “What was he guilty of?
 He was guilty of the same of what they call me guilty of, being born only able to fall in love with another man.”